oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/health-readiness-liveness/health-liveness-readiness.md

 And can see that the variable value (which is what's returned back to the Kubernetes readiness infrastructure) is 0.
 In Unix / Linux terms this means success.

-If you want to see what it would do if the outcome was not UP try running the command changing the UP to DOWN (or actually anything other than UP) **Important** While you can run this command in the pods shell •DO NOT• modify the yaml like this.
+If you want to see what it would do if the outcome was not UP try running the command changing the UP to DOWN like this (or actually anything other than UP). **Important** While you can run this command in the pods shell **DO NOT** modify the actual yaml files.

 ```
 root@storefront-b44457b4d-29jr7:/# curl -s http://localhost:9080/health/ready | grep "\"outcome\":\"DOWN\""